hipeta/arrow-macros/README.md

 ## License

-cl-thread-macro is under the MIT License, see LICENSE file.
+Cl-thread-macro is under the MIT License, see LICENSE file.